Bible: Versions and translations

-The original texts of the Tanakh were almost entirely written in Hebrew with about one percent in Aramaic.
+The original texts of the Tanakh were almost entirely written in Hebrew with about one per cent in Aramaic.
 The earliest translation of any Bible text is the Septuagint which translated the Hebrew into Greek.
 As the first translation of any biblical literature, the translation that became the Septuagint was an unparalleled event in the ancient world.
 This translation was made possible by a common Mediterranean culture where Semitism had been foundational to Greek culture.
 In the Talmud, Greek is the only language officially allowed for translation.
 The Targum Onkelos is the Aramaic translation of the Hebrew Bible believed to have been written in the second century CE.
 These texts attracted the work of various scholars, but a standardized text was not available before the 9th century.

 There were different ancient versions of the Tanakh in Hebrew.
 These were copied and edited in three different locations producing slightly varying results.
 Masoretic scholars in Tiberias in ancient Palestine copied the ancient texts in Tiberian Hebrew.
 A copy was recovered from the "Cave of Elijah" (the synagogue of Aleppo in the Judean desert) and is therefore referred to as the Aleppo Codex which dates to around 920.
 This codex, which is over a thousand years old, was originally the oldest codex of the complete Tiberian Hebrew Bible.
 Babylonian masoretes had also copied the early texts, and the Tiberian and Babylonian were later combined, using the Aleppo Codex and additional writings, to form the Ben-Asher masoretic tradition which is the standardized Hebrew Bible of today.
 The Aleppo Codex is no longer the oldest complete manuscript because, during riots in 1947, the Aleppo Codex was removed from its location, and about 40% of it was subsequently lost.
 It must now rely on additional manuscripts, and as a result, the Aleppo Codex contains the most comprehensive collection of variant readings.
 The oldest complete version of the Masoretic tradition is the Leningrad Codex from 1008.
 It is the source for all modern Jewish and Christian translations.

 Levidas writes that, "The Koine Greek New Testament is a non-translated work; most scholars agree on this – despite disagreement on the possibility that some passages may have appeared initially in Aramaic...
 It is written in the Koine Greek of the first century [CE]".
 Early Christians translated the New Testament into Old Syriac, Coptic, Ethiopic, and Latin, among other languages.
 The earliest Latin translation was the Old Latin text, or Vetus Latina, which, from internal evidence, seems to have been made by several authors over a period of time.